hagenhaus/hagenhaus-com/en/hhdatalist/v0.0.2/options/auth/index.md

 });
 ```

-The `auth` function returns a string similar to the following:
+This `auth` function returns a string similar to the following:

 ``` js nonum
 Bearer eyJhbGciOiJIUzI1N...